Does the PTA need a licence to screen films at school?

 Premises licence: required if you aim to generate a profit from tickets being sold.

-These two permissions are completely separate.
+These two permissions are separate.
 You may only need one, but you might need both.

-Where do I go to get the right copyright licences?
+How can I get the right copyright licences?

 Which kind of licence will we need for a PTA film night?

-The type of licence you need depends upon how you intend to run your film event.
+The type of licence you need depends on how you intend to run your film event.
 There are several common licences which may be appropriate:

-MPLC - Single Title MPLC Movie Licence is also issued for one film at a time.
+MPLC – Single Title Movie Licence is issued for one film at a time.
 You may screen any film from their Rightsholders list.
-Again, this can be to a paying or free-of-charge audience and you may use your own DVD or a download file bought from a legitimate site.
+Again, this can be to a paying or free-of-charge audience and you may use your own DVD or legal copy of the film.

 You will also need TheMusicLicence to cover the soundtrack, but if your school already has this licence under the CEFM (Centre for Education and Finance Management) Schools tariff, and your event is held on school property, your PTA will be covered.

 How much does a film licence cost?

-See Filmbank or MPLC for up-to-date pricing details.
+See MPLC or Filmbank for up-to-date pricing details.
 For a single title licence to show a film to a paying audience, the fee may vary according to audience numbers.

 Do I also need a premises licence or temporary event notice?

 Otherwise, you will need a temporary event notice (TEN) If you plan to provide ‘regulated entertainment’ to the public or to members of your PTA.
 Showing a film to a paying audience to make a profit is classed as regulated entertainment even if the profit is for charity.

 You will also need a licence if you plan to sell alcohol at your event.
 Contact your local authority to arrange a TEN.

 Can anyone help us set up a film club at the school?